The post will give you the 10 most common IELTS Writing Task 2 topics.

 IELTS Writing Topics

-A question my students keep asking, again and again, is ‘What are the most common IELTS writing part 2 topics?’
+A question my students keep asking, repeatedly, is ‘What are the most common IELTS writing part 2 topics?’
 They are worried that they won’t be familiar with the topic and will not have any relevant ideas.
-This is especially true for students from ‘developing’ countries, because most of the questions are ‘first world’ problems and issues.
+This is especially true for students from ‘developing’ countries because most of the questions are ‘first world’ problems and issues.
 Let’s turn that disadvantage into an advantage.

 Are the same Writing Task 2 topics repeated?

 The answer is yes and no. There are a huge amount of topics that come up in writing task 2.
-At last count there were around 50 different topics (based on collecting data over the last few years) and if you would like all 50, please let me know, but I’m more concerned about the topics that come up again and again.
-If you have time to familiarise yourself with over 50 topics then please do, but I think must people have to be smart with their time and it therefore makes more sense to prioritise the most common topics.
+At the last count, there were around 50 different topics (based on collecting data over the last few years), and if you would like all 50, please let me know, but I’m more concerned about the topics that come up again and again.
+If you have time to familiarise yourself with over 50 topics, then please do, but I think most people have to be smart with their time, and it, therefore, makes more sense to prioritise the most common topics.

-I try to encourage my students to be efficient when it comes to learning.
+I try to encourage my students to be efficient in learning.
 However, I don’t agree with the saying ‘Work smart, not hard’ as this implies you can do very little work and still achieve your goals.
-My motto is work hard and smart.
+My motto is to work hard and smart.

-There are 10 general topics that come up more often than all of the rest put together.
+10 general topics come up more often than all of the rest put together.
 They are:

 - Public Transport